Making Testable Static classes

 Oscar: Currently because of the order of callbacks in the View class the scripts are not added to

-$scripts_for_layout.
-As such the the CSS and JS are added in apostRender()callback that only exists in DebugView.
+callback that only exists in DebugView.
 This callback runs after the view is finished rendering.
-I’m not too familiar with AssetHelper but if you are using the library agnostic JS file you shouldn’t experience any issues undefined $ functions, as it doesn’t use them.Thomas on 27/11/08
+I’m not too familiar with AssetHelper but if you are using the library agnostic JS file you shouldn’t experience any issues undefined $ functions, as it doesn’t use them.mark story on 11/22/08

 Great!